Haldrion/OSCMikuProcessing/README.md

 1) Download the respective app for your computer

-Windows -  click eq_map_oscS3.zip above >> Click on View Raw or Download >> unzip >> go into folder for your operating system >>lauch app
+Windows -  click eq_map_oscS3.zip above >> Click on View Raw or Download >> unzip >> go into folder for your operating system >>launch app

-Mac/Linux - click eq_map_S3mac.zip above >> Click on View Raw or Download >> unzip >>go into folder for your operating system >>lauch app
+Mac/Linux - click eq_map_S3mac.zip above >> Click on View Raw or Download >> unzip >>go into folder for your operating system >>launch app

-NOTE: lauch the app in one of the forders, not the Processing Sketch in the main folder unless you have Processing downloaded
+NOTE: launch the app in one of the forders, not the Processing Sketch in the main folder unless you have Processing downloaded

 2) Move your mouse over the IP & click on it.
 The box should turn orange.
 Do not move your mouse ouside the box!